harperreed/harper.blog/content/post/2001-11-12-Another_wierd_dream.md

 ---
-date: 2001-11-12T16:40:25Z
+date: 2001-11-12 16:40:25+00:00
-excerpt: |-
-  So, I had another weird dream. this one was quite scary - not that weird good scary either.
+excerpt: "So, I had another weird dream. this one was quite scary - not that weird\
+  \ good scary either.
 Real real scary.
-Not fun. it went like this:
+Not fun. it went like this:\n\n I was one\

-   I was one of the head guys at a mental institution and I was in charge of combating all communicable diseases.
-So I got an alert of a breakout of this scary disease that turns ordinary people into shape shifters on a killing rampage.
+  \ of the head guys at a mental institution and I was in charge of combating all\

-  S...
+  \ communicable diseases.
+So I got an alert of a breakout of this scary disease that\
+  \ turns ordinary people into shape shifters on a killing rampage.\n\nS..."
+summary: had a crazy scary dream where i was in charge of a mental institution facing a disease that turns people into violent shape shifters. had to fight them off, and it got super intense, especially when a little girl came at us with saw blades. definitely not a fun night!
-tags: ["job","war","insane","action","disease"]
+tags:
+- weird dreams
+- war
+- shape shifters
+- insane
+- mental institution
+- job
+- nightmares
+- disease
+- action
+- scary stories
 title: Another wierd dream
 wordpress_id: 129
 wordpress_url: http://new.nata2.org/?p=129